 Marshal [marshal] is very fast and produces compact messages.
 The downside is that incompatible types at deserialization point might cause runtime errors.
 As detailed above, this is mitigated by ELIOM's type system.
 Its distinct feature, compared to most other serialization formats, is that it preserves the sharing of OCAML values.
 This is extremely important to properly handle HTML across client-server boundaries (pointers to HTML elements on the server should point to the relevant DOM elements on the client).
-A safer and more modular alternative could be to use Balestrieri and Mauny [2016]5, which leverages Marshal, but provides improved safety checks by combining generic programming as popularized by approaches such as "Scrap Your Boilerplate" [Lämmel and Jones, 2003] combined with typed unmarshalling [Henry et al., 2012].
+A safer and more modular alternative could be to use the "generic" library5 by Balestrieri and Mauny [2016].
+It leverages Marshal but provides improved safety checks by combining generic programming as popularized by approaches such as "Scrap Your Boilerplate" [Lämmel and Peyton Jones, 2003] with typed unmarshalling [Henry et al., 2012].